Dennis Rodman: Legal troubles

 On November 21, 2016, Rodman was charged with causing a hit and run accident, lying to police, and driving without a license following an incident on Interstate 5 near Santa Ana, California, in July.
 In February 2017, Rodman pleaded guilty to the charges.
 He was sentenced to three years of probation and 30 hours of community service.
 He was also ordered to pay restitution and donate $500 to the Victim Witness Emergency Fund.

 In January 2018, Rodman was arrested for driving under the influence in Newport Beach.
 He pleaded guilty to two misdemeanor charges and received three years of probation.

 In May 2019, the Los Angeles Times reported that Newport Beach yoga studio owner Ali Shah accused Rodman of helping steal over $3,500 worth of items from the studio's reception area, including a 400 lb decorative geode.
 Rodman disputed the account, claiming the owner told him "Dennis, get anything you want."
 No charges had been filed at the time of reporting.

 On October 18, 2019, Rodman was charged with misdemeanor battery after slapping a man at the Buddha Sky Bar in Delray Beach, Florida.

-Although he was forced in court in Orange County, California to explain numerous missed child-support payments, that was eventually understood to be a direct result of Rodman being one of the largest victims of professional scam artist/fraudster Peggy Ann Fulford.
+Rodman was one of the victims of professional scam artist/fraudster Peggy Ann Fulford (Peggy King, Peggy Williams, Peggy Ann Barard, etc.), losing $1.24 million, amongst the $5.79 million in total she stole from him, Ricky Williams, Travis Best, Rashad McCants, Lex Hilliard and others.
+Fulford's crimes included stealing funds Rodman believed were being distributed as child-support payments he owed to his first wife, contributing to an unsuspecting Rodman – in 2012 – being left trying to explain the missed payments in an Orange County, California, court; the issue was clarified when Fulford was indicted by the FBI in 2016.
+She continued her criminal activity until sentenced, in February 2018, to 10 years in prison and full financial restitution (unlikely) to her victims.

 Politics

 On July 24, 2015, Rodman publicly endorsed Donald Trump's 2016 presidential campaign.
 That same month, Rodman sent out an endorsement tweet, stating, "Donald Trump has been a great friend for many years.
 We don't need another politician, we need a businessman like Mr. Trump!
 Trump 2016."
-Rodman and then US Presidential hopeful Trump had previously appeared together on Celebrity Apprentice.

 In 2020, Rodman endorsed and campaigned for the presidential campaign of rapper Kanye West.
+In 2024, Rodman endorsed Donald Trump’s 2024 presidential campaign.